Warwick Arts Centre – Mead Gallery

 Consequently, a far more flexible solution would have been to utilise Bluetooth lighting fixtures, controls, and management systems.
 Bluetooth mesh technologies are future-proof, stable, and significantly more intelligent and versatile than DALI.
 Moreover, they can be easily added to.

-Any artist’s work requires meticulous lighting since they have a strong visual image of what their work should communicate.
+Any artist’s work requires methodical lighting since they have a strong visual image of what their work should communicate.
 Each of Rana’s pieces analyses the interaction of form, light, and colour with architecture, light, and shadow.

 Light is fundamental to Rana Begum’s process.